gherardovarando/gclm_experiments/README.md

 aggregate the results with the R script `aggregate_results.R` or directly using the script `run_aggreagate.sh`.

-Then you can lunch the plotting scripts `plot_simulated.R`, `plot_marginalized.R` and `plot_times.R` to generate the same plots as in the paper.
+Then you can execute the plotting scripts `plot_simulated.R`, `plot_marginalized.R` and `plot_times.R` to generate the same plots as in the paper.